SchnyderKay/M324/README.md

 Our application gives the user the opportunity to use a dropdown menu and choose an ingredient (ex.
 Gin, Vodka,Cola, Tonic).
 Based on the decision the application checks a database filled with cocktails and provides the user with all the possible cocktails with the chosen ingredient (ex.
 Gin Tonic, Vodka sour, Cuba Libre).
-The Cocktails willl be editable via CRUD (Create, Read, Update, Delete) endpoints.
+The Cocktails will be editable via CRUD (Create, Read, Update, Delete) endpoints.

 **Extra**